 PERSONAL TELEPHONE CALLS

 It is important to keep our telephone lines free for customer calls.
 Although use of the Company's telephones for a personal emergency may be necessary, routine personal calls are prohibited.
-Further, employees are to refrain from having their cell phone in the workplace during work time, except with advanced approval and for legitimate business purposes.
-Further, employees should not wear any type of cell phone accessory (such as a Bluetooth device) while on duty.

 CELL PHONES AND PORTABLE COMMUNICATION DEVICES